|

 one of Fremont’s famous potholes created by underfunded

-undermanned fire and police services.
+cuts in fire and police services.

 We are the people...